Analysis: The view from London as the world turns away

 Johnson first downplayed COVID-19, then acted late to suppress it, caught it, was hospitalized by it, got sympathetic poll numbers from it.
 Then he failed to test and trace for it, or even test enough for it, and said it would go away by Christmas.
 Then he dragged the country through a lockdown he had also said earlier would be devastating and unnecessary, and then finally canceled a Christmas he had said days before only the inhumane would call off.

 Downing Street press conferences yawn with practiced uncertainty and platitudes.
 Exhausted scientific advisers seem to struggle to keep up with nature, now on a year-long hedonistic rip across humanity.
-And their advice is, it seems, only selectively applied by a stricken prime minister with increasingly tousled hair, whose increasingly tousled hair is unable to keep up with emulating the chaos he's presiding over.
+And their advice is, it seems, only selectively applied by a stricken prime minister with increasingly tousled hair that is unable to keep up with emulating the chaos he's presiding over.

 The UK's daily coronavirus case numbers have become numbingly distant and huge.
 But the ubiquity they spell for this virus means nearly everyone knows someone it has killed -- or has friends infected in this new wave, or discovers suddenly how much more prevalent in their street it is now than they thought.
 I am still struck by the ICU we visited Blackburn in October, which lost a third of its 21 patients the weekend before our arrival.
 One of those we interviewed later died.
 They had seemed on the mend.